biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

 * **Team**:
     * Angela Goodman
     * Wesley Glick
+* **Preliminaries**:
+  * Round 1: Won against Rochester A/G, Rochester, MN 105 to 45
+  * Round 2: Lost to First A/G, East Lansing, MI 55 to 230
+  * Round 3: Won against First A/G, Aurora, CO 105 to 25
+  * Round 4: Lost to Expressway A/G, Buffalo, NY 75 to 205
+  * Round 5: Lost to Braeswood A/G, Houston, TX 45 to 175
+  * Round 6: Lost to Cornerstone A/G, Fremont, NC 30 to 235
+  * Round 7: Lost to Cedar Park A/G #2, Bothell, WA 5 to 65
 * **Round Robin**:
   * Round 1: Lost to Tacoma Life Center, Tacoma, WA -5 to 55
   * Round 2: Lost to Abundant Life A/G, Grapevine, TX -15 to 245